dritter/extended-table/README.md

 Additionally, you could define an offset, if you use fixed elements above (like a navigation header).
 Set `stickyOffset="100px"`.

+### Sticky Columns

+To get sticky columns, you need to set `sticky: true` on the Column Definition.

 ## Limitations

 This component aims for comfort more than for performance.
 So if you want to